-Palm Beach County Ryan White Part A Program (PBCRWA)Health Insurance Premium & Cost Sharing Assistance Guidance for individuals that are categorically ineligible for ACAMarketplace plans.
+Palm Beach County Ryan White Part A Program (PBCRWA)Health Insurance Premium & Cost Sharing Assistance Guidance for individuals that are categorically ineligible for ACAMarketplace plans (off market plans).
+2023 Open Enrollment Period

 PBCRWA has determined the following requirements for providing Health Insurance Continuation services under this program funding, for individuals that are categorically ineligible for ACA Marketplace plans.
 Please inform agency staff and clients of these requirements for assistance in the Open Enrollment period.